jenkinsci/jenkins/CONTRIBUTING.md

 ### Gitpod

 You can open this project as a [Gitpod workspace](https://www.gitpod.io/) which comes pre-configured with all the tools you will need.
+You can use IntelliJ IDEA (preferred) or VS Code (alternate) in the browser.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/jenkinsci/jenkins)